Parents’ Haunting Shadows

 I wish I could say that shadow work is merely unpleasant and uncomfortable.
 Truth be told, it can be disorienting, unsettling, raw and painful.

-Who is this Mr Hyde?
+Who is this Mr. Hyde?

-Just as he stands as Dr Jekyll’s abominable, disgusting alter ego in Stevenson’s novella, he becomes, as Connie Zweig and Jeremiah Abrams suggest, the embodiment of our “rage, jealousy, shame, lying, resentment, lust, greed, suicidal and murderous tendencies.”
+Just as he stands as Dr. Jekyll’s abominable, disgusting alter ego in Stevenson’s novella, he becomes, as Connie Zweig and Jeremiah Abrams suggest, the embodiment of our “rage, jealousy, shame, lying, resentment, lust, greed, suicidal and murderous tendencies.”
 All these disowned emotions and rejected traits lie camouflaged “just beneath the surface, masked by our more proper selves.”

 The shadow is hard to face, Zweig and Abrams explain, because “it is dangerous, disorderly, and forever in hiding, as if the light of consciousness would steal its very life.”